asymmetryfinance/afeth/README.md

 https://etherscan.io/token/0x6732efaf6f39926346bef8b821a04b6361c4f3e5

-- safeth is our flagship liquid staking token consisting of 6 underling lsds (Lido, rocketpool, frax, etc...).
+- safeth is our flagship liquid staking token consisting of 6 underling lsds ([Lido](https://lido.fi/), [rocketpool](https://rocketpool.net/), [staked frax](https://docs.frax.finance/frax-ether/overview), etc...).
 It is a simple "price go up" token with immediate liquidity via its "stake" and "unstake" functions.

-- safEth strategy token is safEth with some small additions to make it fit [AbstractErc20Strategy.sol](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/AbstractErc20Strategy.sol).
+- safEth strategy token is safEth with some small additions to make it fit the common interface.

 ### Token 2, votium strategy:

 - The votium strategy utilizes [votium](https://votium.app/) incentives in the [convex finance](https://www.convexfinance.com/) ecosystem in order to make a token whos price only goes up in relation to the [convex token](https://etherscan.io/token/0x4e3fbd56cd56c3e72c1403e103b45db9da5b9d2b).

-- To mint votium strategy tokens, convex tokens are purchased, locked in the [vote locked convex cvx contract](https://etherscan.io/address/0x72a19342e8F1838460eBFCCEf09F6585e32db86E), and [delegated to votium][https://docs.votium.app/explainers/voter-manual], and afEth tokens are minted at the current [price](https://github.com/asymmetryfinance/afeth/blob/main/contracts/AfEth.sol#L129)
+- To mint votium strategy tokens, convex tokens are purchased, locked in the [vote locked cvx contract](https://etherscan.io/address/0x72a19342e8F1838460eBFCCEf09F6585e32db86E), and [delegated to votium](https://docs.votium.app/explainers/voter-manual), and strategy tokens are minted at the current strategy token price in votium  [cvxPerVotium()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20StrategyCore.sol#L145C14-L145C26).

-- Votium rewards are airdropped and able be claimed by our contract using the [claimRewards()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20StrategyCore.sol#L192) function and merkle proofs [published by votium every 2 weeks](https://github.com/oo-00/Votium/tree/main/merkle).
-Reward sold via [applyRewards()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20StrategyCore.sol#L272) sells rewards on 0x and put back into safEth & votium strategies, making the afEth price go up.
+- Votium rewards are airdropped and able be claimed by our contract using the [claimRewards()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20StrategyCore.sol#L192) function and merkle proofs [published by votium every 2 weeks](https://github.com/oo-00/Votium/tree/main/merkle). [applyRewards()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20StrategyCore.sol#L272) sells rewards on 0x and deposits them back into afEth (and ultimately back into the safEth & votium strategies), making the afEth price go up.

+- There is an unlock period when users with to withdraw because votium strategy tokens are collateralized by vote locked convex. [requestWithdraw()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20Strategy.sol#L54) burns the strategy tokens, calculates how much cvx they are owed based on cvxPerVotium() price, marks this amount to be unlocked (or not relocked) on the next call to [processExpiredLocks()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20Strategy.sol#L145C39-L145C48), and gives returns a withdrawId used to later call [withdraw()](https://github.com/asymmetryfinance/afeth/blob/main/contracts/strategies/votiumErc20/VotiumErc20Strategy.sol#L108).

 ## Local Development